mbakweich/Data-Science-Salaries_Case-Study/README.md

 In the initial data preparation phase, we performed the following task:
 1. Using PowerBI, Data set was Extracted, Loaded and Transformed using the Power Quary tool.
-2. Data was visually inspected, table renamed, data type asigned using the change type.
+2. Data was visually inspected, table renamed, data type assigned using the change type.
-3. conditional columns were added to clarify the abbrevations.
-Afterwards Country ISO codes where Loaded and marged with the salary table using the country codes as the reference to LEFT JOIN.
+3. Conditional columns were added to clarify the abbreviations.
+Afterwards Country ISO codes were Loaded and merged with the salary table using the country codes as the reference to LEFT JOIN.

 ### Exploratory Data Analysis